dftbplus/dftbplus/INSTALL.rst

   <https://wordpress.elsi-interchange.org/>`_ library for large scale systems
   can optionally also be used.

-* The M4 preprocessor, if you want to build the MPI-parallelised version of the code

 * The ARPACK or the ARPACK-ng library for excited state DFTB functionality

-* The DftD3 dispersion library (if you need this dispersion model).

 * The `MAGMA <http://icl.cs.utk.edu/magma/>_` library for GPU accelerated computation.